 Taking a healthful diet, having enough rest as well as physical workouts, recreation and enjoyment will be helpful in dealing with the changes and also to maintain the hormonal balance.

 Women undergoing menopausal phase should essentially consume foods that are rich in calcium content.
 It may be noted that calcium assists in putting off osteoporosis as well as other problems, especially those related to the bones.
 In addition, calcium also aids in avoiding hot flashes.
 Ingesting calcium in the form of that present in yogurt, different milk products, sesame seeds and products, almonds, seaweeds and in nearly all vegetables having dark green leaves like spinach, broccoli, chard, kale and turnip greens, are easy to digest.
-In addition, there are several herbs that contribute high calcium levels to our diet, such as amaranth, oat straw, mustard greens, dandelion greens, comfrey, nettle, chickweed, and watercress.

 In this context, seaweeds deserve special mention, as they contain very high levels of calcium.
 While seaweeds form a main source of foods in several regions across the globe, Americans generally overlook them and do not incorporate them in their diets.
 While consuming 3.5 ounces of cow's milk provides us with 118 mg calcium, an equal quantity of hizike seaweed having a gentle flavour offers as much as 1,400 mg of calcium.
 Similarly, 3.5 ounces of wakame provides 1,300 mg of calcium, while the same amount of kelp contains 1,093 mg of calcium.